CindyJS/CindyJS/ref/Dictionaries.md

 ### Printing a dictionary

 **Description:**
 As usual the function `print` will output the object.
-This will generally be not a valid JSON object: therefore one can use the modifier `JSON`.
-The output then can be used by a JSON parser.
+This will generally be not a valid JSON object, since CindyJS uses different data types than JavaScript.

-    > print({"a" : 1, "b" : false, "c": "mystring"}, JSON->true);
+    > print({"a" : 1, "b" : false, "c": "mystring"});
-    * {"a":1,"b":false,"c":"mystring"}
+    * {a:1, b:false, c:mystring}

 **Circular Dictionaries**
 Circular objects are allowed, but a printout will be shortened.
 The default recursion depth is 1000 but can be adjusted with the modifier `maxDepth`: